 The Office of the Conflict of Interest and Ethics Commissioner is independent and non-partisan.

-Commissioner Mario Dion’s status as an Officer of Parliament ensures he is independent of the government of the day.
+The Conflict of Interest and Ethics Commissioner’s status as an Officer of the House of Commons ensures the Commissioner is independent of the government of the day.

 The Commissioner is solely responsible to Parliament and not to the federal government or an individual minister.
 The Office belongs to Parliament itself.
 Along with the Senate, the Office of the Senate Ethics Officer, the House of the Commons, the Library of Parliament and the Parliamentary Budget Officer, it is part of the parliamentary infrastructure.
 The Commissioner enjoys the privileges and immunities of the House of Commons and its Members when carrying out his duties and functions.